smastrom/vue-global-loader/README.md

 <br />

 > :bulb: Please note that this package only works with [Vite](https://vitejs.dev/) and [Nuxt](https://nuxt.com/) setups.
 Usage without a build-step is not supported.
-Testing against legacy bundlers (Vue CLI, Webpack) has not been performed.
+Usage against legacy bundlers (Vue CLI, Webpack) has not been tested.

 <br />